One Pace Plaza with Students Walking.

 A period of at least seven years shall elapse between the end of one sabbatical leave and the beginning of another.

-Note: All the forms and templates can be found below.
-All sabbatical applications, evaluation forms/letters, post sabbatical reports, and lists of committee members should be emailed to the Faculty Center at interfolio@pace.edu (this is a Pace internal email address.)
+Note: All forms and templates listed below are located on the Office of the Provost’s website sabbatical webpage.
+All sabbatical applications, evaluation forms/letters, post-sabbatical reports, and lists of committee members should be emailed to the Faculty Center at interfolio@pace.edu (this is a Pace internal email address.)

-• September 5: Letters of intent to apply for Sabbatical are due to the Faculty Center (a brief email with intent is all that is needed).
+• September 6: Letters of intent to apply for sabbatical are due to the Faculty Center (all that is required is a brief email stating intent).

-• October 2: Applications following the template should be sent to the Faculty Center no later than October 2 for sabbatical leave to be taken in the following academic year.
+• October 2: All forms should be submitted to the Faculty Center no later than October 2 for sabbatical leave to be taken in the following academic year.

 1. Sabbatical Application (fill out the form)